 Does My Disability Allowance Get Reviewed Every Year?

-The department of social protection can review your Disability Allowance so as to ensure that you are still meeting the criteria.
+The Department of Social Protection can review your Disability Allowance so as to ensure that you are still meeting the criteria.

 This can include:

-Checking that the person's financial circumstances still fall with the means test limits. - Other Eligibility Criteria
+- Means Test — Checking that the person's financial circumstances still fall within the means test limits.

-Ensuring the recipient still meets other criteria, such as residency in Ireland.
+- Other Eligibility Criteria — Ensuring the recipient still meets other criteria, such as residency in Ireland.

 Reviews can occur periodically, even without reported changes.
 Other reviews can happen when the DSP becomes aware of potential changes in circumstances like employment or marital status, or information suggesting improved health.